cmda-vr/documentation/summaries/learning-virtual-reality.md

 > WebVR is new and experimental, but bery promising.
 By tapping into the Web's power of open collaboration, and harnessing the talents of countless committed individuals, it has tremendous potential.
 WebVR could not only change the plyaing field for virtual reality development, but actually transform the face of web browsing forever.

 ## Chapter 6
 Given the prices the top end of consumer virtual reality is still foe enthusiastic early adopters, not the mass market.
-Create cardboard VR;
+Create cardboard VR:
 * Google VR SDK for Android
 * Google VR SDK for Unity
 * Mobile browser

-Cardboard VR is kind of like the lottery; many ways to play, more ways to win.
+Cardboard VR is kind of like the lottery: many ways to play, more ways to win.

 iOS support is the most requested feature but still most of the applications are Android-based.